Getting started in network marketing means you are going to have to go out and talk to people about what you are doing.

 For example, your doctor or postman could be your warm market.

 Your cold market is just the opposite.
 It’s the people you don’t know yet.
 The people you meet while you are out and about running errands, at the gym, in line getting coffee.
-Here there is no solidified nor established relationship prior to the encounter.
+Here there is no solidified nor established a relationship prior to the encounter.

 Know that often you’ll find better success with your cold market over your warm market simply due to the fact that they don’t have a preconceived notion about who you are and what you are embarking upon.
 It can take quite some time for family and friends to come around all because of how closely they’ve seen you living your life.
 And sometimes, they never do.
 Here’s the cool part, you can be incredibly successful with or without them.